Virgin Atlantic Logo

 From 1984 to 1999, Virgin Atlantic used a logo that evoked sea travel and adventure.
 The logo, similar to that of its partner in Australia, Virgin Australia, features an airplane keel resembling a yacht sail.
 This symbol suggests exploration and fascinating discoveries inherent in the brand’s concept.

 The logo’s color scheme stands out against traditional English symbolism, where red and blue dominate.
 The bright orange color distinguishes Virgin Atlantic from other airlines and creates a striking visual accent.
-Interestingly, this color echoes the Falkland Islands coat of arms, a destination planned for flights from London.
-The orange color of the ship and sail in the logo blend harmoniously, emphasizing the idea of international travel.
+Interestingly, this color echoes the Falkland Islands’ coat of arms, a destination planned for flights from London.
+The orange color of the ship and sail in the logo blends harmoniously, emphasizing the idea of international travel.

-The orange hue in the logo conveys warmth, a festive atmosphere, and comfort, which Virgin Atlantic promises to its passengers onboard.
+The orange hue in the logo conveys warmth, a festive atmosphere, and comfort, which Virgin Atlantic promises to its passengers on board.
 The black text of the company name resembles a road, leaving behind a trail, as if from a passing airplane or sailing yacht, symbolizing the brand’s stable presence and reliability in the airline market.

 1999 – 2006